NSHipster/articles/2012-07-24-nssortdescriptor.md

 ---
 layout: post
 title: NSSortDescriptor
 ref: "https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSSortDescriptor_Class/Reference/Reference.html"
 framework: Foundation
 rating: 8.4
+description: "Sorting: it's the mainstay of Computer Science 101 exams and whiteboarding interview questions.
+But when was the last time you actually needed to know how to implement Quicksort yourself?"
 ---

 Sorting: it's the mainstay of Computer Science 101 exams and whiteboarding interview questions.
 But when was the last time you actually needed to know how to implement Quicksort yourself?

 When making apps, sorting is just something you can assume to be fast, and utility is a function of convenience and clarity of intention.
 And when it comes to that, you'd be hard-pressed to find a better implementation than Foundation's `NSSortDescriptor`.